Resources

 Instructors, guest speakers, and performers

-Along with the University, we prioritise our students' safety.
-That is why anyone who is not a student or member of the society that is given a platform to speak or influence your members must go through our guest speaker process before being allowed to attend your event or activity.
+We require anyone who is not a student or member of the society that is given a platform to speak to go through our guest speaker process.

 This applies to any external individual who you wish to attend.
 We do not require Guest Speaker forms for any current staff or students at SHU/HSU.